Birth Photography FAQs

 How many births have you attended?

-To date, I have photographed 18 births, as well as having 3 children of my own.
+I have photographed over 20 births, as well as having 3 children of my own.
 I have also recently completed an intensive Doula and Childbirth Educator course so I have a well rounded understanding of the birthing process.

 Can you offer medical advice?